-\para{LLaMA-2-Chat.}LLaMA-2-Chat~\cite{touvron2023llama2} are safety-aligned LLMs from Meta, created from pre-trained LLaMA-2 models after instruction-tuning and safety alignment using RLHF.
-These models undergo instruction-tuning on adversarial prompts with safe responses for robustness.
-Safety is also integrated into the RLHF process by: (1) training a safety-specific reward model, and (2) using safety context distillation, \ie generating safe responses with a safety pre-prompt and fine-tuning on them without it).
-We use LLaMA-2-Chat 7B, 13B, and 70B models for our evaluation. \textit{Note, LLaMA-2-Chat is the only safety-aligned model family in our list.}
+\para{LLaMA-2-Chat.}LLaMA-2-Chat~\cite{touvron2023llama2} are safety-aligned LLMs from Meta, obtained by instruction-tuning and RLHF on pre-trained LLaMA-2 models.
+They are instruction-tuned on adversarial prompts paired with safe responses for robustness.
+Safety in RLHF is enforced by (1) training a safety-specific reward model and (2) safety context distillation, \ie generating safe responses with a safety pre-prompt and then fine-tuning on these responses without the pre-prompt.
+We evaluate LLaMA-2-Chat 7B, 13B, and 70B.

-\para{FLAN-T5.}FLAN-T5~\cite{Chung2022ScalingIL} are Seq2Seq T5-based models that are instruction-tuned on 1,836 tasks across 146 categories, including chain-of-thought (CoT) reasoning tasks which claim to improve the zero-shot reasoning ability of the models.
-Instruction tuning also includes the toxic language detection task.
-We use the XXL (11B) variant.

-\para{OPT-IML.}OPT-IML~\cite{Iyer2022OPTIMLSL} models are created by fine-tuning the pre-trained OPT model on a benchmark dataset containing 2K tasks.
-We use the 30B variants.

-\para{Vicuna.}Vicuna~\cite{vicuna2023} models are instruction-tuned LLaMA-1 models~\cite{touvron2023llama}.
-Vicuna v1.3 models are created by fine-tuning 125K user conversations with ChatGPT shared on ShareGPT.com.
-While these models are not explicitly safety-aligned, they may have inherited some safety properties indirectly from ChatGPT.
-We use the 13B and 33B models.